microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Visual-Studio-15-Preview.md

 ## Goals
-In the last few releases of Visual Studio, the JavaScript language service has been provided via an "execution based" model, which runs the code as you write it, and examines the execution environment when it reaches the current editing location to provide information such as completion lists, signature help, etc. The new language service is based on the TypeScript language service, which works via static analysis.
+In the last few releases of Visual Studio, the JavaScript language service has been provided via an "execution based" model.
+A JavaScript engine runs your code as you write it and examines the execuction environment at the current editing location to provide information such as completion lists, signature help, and other language tooling features.
+The new language service is based on the TypeScript language service, which is powered by static analysis.
-This change aims for a number of benefits, such as:
+This change opens up several opportunities, such as:

- - The language service is written in TypeScript, and can be executed outside of Visual Studio and used cross-platform (as has been done by the VS Code team).
+ - The new language service is written in TypeScript, so it is inherently cross platform and can be executed outside of Visual Studio (as has been done by the VS Code team).
- - The team can focus on **one** codebase written in TypeScript to provide parsing, checking, intellisense, etc., resulting in reduced cost, faster iteration, and a common experience across the languages.
+ - The team can focus on **one** codebase to provide parsing, checking, intellisense, and other tooling for both JavaScript and TypeScript, resulting in reduced cost, faster iteration, and a common experience across the languages.
- - With TypeScript and JavaScript files in the same project being handled by the same language service, there is cross-language integration, with JavaScript files being aware of code written in TypeScript files, and vice-versa.
+ - TypeScript and JavaScript files in the same project can benefit from cross-language integration, with JavaScript files being aware of and understanding code from TypeScript files, and vice-versa.
- - Using the same "transpiler" as TypeScript, JavaScript written to take advantage of the latest language features can be converted to JavaScript that runs on today's engines.
+ - JavaScript written using the latest language features (ES6+) can utilize TypeScript's "transpiler" to be converted to JavaScript that runs on all of today's engines.

-## Overview
+## Enabling Salsa
-To enable the new "Salsa" language service experience in Visual Studio "15" Preview, save the below as a local file named `salsa.reg` and open it to update the registry, then restart Visual Studio.
-(Set the same registry key value to 0 to disable at any point).
+To enable the new "Salsa" language service experience in Visual Studio "15" Preview, save the below snippet as a local file named `salsa.reg`, open it to update the registry, and then restart Visual Studio.
+(Do the same with value `00000000` instead of `00000001` to disable at any point).

 ```
 Windows Registry Editor Version 5.00